kubedb/docs/docs/concepts/database-proxy/proxysql.md

   - readinessProbe
   - lifecycle

-Uses of some field of `spec.podTemplate` is described below,
+Uses of some field of `.spec.podTemplate` is described below,

-#### spec.podTemplate.spec.args
+#### .spec.podTemplate.spec.args

-`spec.podTemplate.spec.args` is an optional field.
+`.spec.podTemplate.spec.args` is an optional field.
 This can be used to provide additional arguments to proxysql installation.

-#### spec.podTemplate.spec.env
+#### .spec.podTemplate.spec.env

-`spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the ProxySQL docker image.
+`.spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the ProxySQL docker image.
 Here is a list of currently supported environment variables to the ProxySQL image:

 - `MYSQL_ROOT_PASSWORD`
 - `MYSQL_PROXY_USER`